kidney-failure-lyme-disease

 Like

-Kidney failure associated with Lyme disease is uncommon but has been reported in the medical literature.
+Lyme disease kidney failure is uncommon but has been reported in the medical literature.
 This case highlights how ignoring an early rash may lead to serious complications when Lyme disease spreads throughout the body.

-Hello, and welcome to another Inside Lyme Podcast.
-I am your host Dr. Daniel Cameron.
-In this episode, I discuss the case of a 66-year-old woman who ignored a bull’s-eye rash — a classic sign of Lyme disease — and later developed acute renal failure.
+In this Inside Lyme Podcast, I discuss the case of a 66-year-old woman who ignored a bull’s-eye rash—a classic sign of Lyme disease—and later developed acute renal failure.

 “Disseminated Erythema Migrans,”